Learning Domain Invariant Representations for Generalizable Person Re-Identification: Introduction

-Inspired by the observation that human beings can easily distinguish the identity-specific factors (e.g. appearances, body shapes) from domain-specific factors (e.g. imaging conditions such as backgrounds, viewing angles, illuminations \etc) under various visual contexts, we first present a causal view on the generalizable person ReID and use the SCM to provide insights for the poor generalization of traditional ReID models when applied to unseen domains.
-The assumption behind is that person images are affected by two sets of latent random variables, \ie identity-specific factors $S$, and domain-specific factors $V$.
-In this paper, we highlight the potential reason for poor generalization ability: domain-specific factors can confound generalizable ReID model and the spurious correlations between $V$ and $S$ hinders the model to make robust prediction on identity label $Y$ based on $S$.
-Thus a novel DIR-ReID paradigm is proposed to disentangle and combat combating spurious features.
+Assuming that a person image can be factorized into two latent factors, \ie, the identity-specific factors $S$ (\eg~appearances, body shapes) and the domain-specific factors $V$ (\eg~imaging conditions such as backgrounds, viewing angles, illuminations \etc ), we first present a structural causal model (SCM) for generalizable person ReID, which provides insights for the poor generalization of traditional ReID models when applied to unseen domains.
+Here, we highlight the potential reason for poor generalization ability: the domain-specific factors $V$ confound the identity-specific factors $S$ as well as the identity label $Y$, so that the spurious correlations between $V$ and $S$ hinder the model from making a robust prediction on identity label $Y$ based on $S$.
+Thus, a novel domain-invariant representation learning paradigm is proposed for generalizable person ReID, termed DIR-ReID, which disentangles the two latent factors $V$ and $S$ to remove spurious features.

-Specially, a Multi-Domain Disentangled Adversarial Neural Network (MDDAN) is first proposed to jointly learn two encoders for embedding identity-specific and domain-specific factors from multiple public ReID datasets, where the adversarial learning principle is adopted to exclude the domain (identity) related information from the embedded identity (domain) specific representations.
-Then a backdoor adjustment block (BA) is proposed to approximate the interventional distribution~\cite{neuberg2003causality}, which can pursue the true causality between identity-specific factors and identity label.
-These two components (MDDAN and BA) are integrated as a whole system, termed DIR-ReID.
+Specially, a Multi-Domain Disentangled Adversarial Neural Network (MDDAN) is first proposed to jointly learn two encoders for embedding identity-specific and domain-specific factors from multiple public ReID datasets, where the adversarial learning principle is adopted to exclude the domain-related information from the embedded identity specific representations.
+Then a differentiable backdoor adjustment block (BA) is proposed to approximate the interventional distribution~\cite{neuberg2003causality}, which can pursue the true causality between identity-specific factors and identity labels.
+These two components (MDDAN and BA) are integrated as an end-to-end learning framework for generalizable person ReID, namely DIR-ReID.